 Howling Hootenanny at Black Creek Pioneer Village takes place on the last two weekends of the month.
-On October 17, 18, 24, 25, and 31 between the hours of 11:00am and 4:30pm, kids are welcome to wear costumes and trick-or-treat throughout the village.
-Special activities include free pumpkin decorating, a Haunted Maze (a bit scary) and the Scarecrow Mini Maze (fun for the little ones), an apple sling shot activity, airbrush tattoos, mainstage entertainment, and a Creepy Creatures show.
+On October 20, 21, 27 and 28 between the hours of 11:00am and 4:30pm, kids are welcome to wear costumes and trick-or-treat throughout the village.
+Special activities include free pumpkin decorating, a Haunted Maze, an apple sling shot activity, spooky stories and amazing shows.

-Camp Spooky at Canada's Wonderland, Saturdays and Sundays in October, is a fun, not-so-scary, daytime event for younger kids.
-Kids can enjoy Planet Snoopy and Kidzville rides as well as Halloween-themed activities, mazes and Charlie Brown's Trick-or-Treat Show.
-It's also another great opportunity to dress up and participate in the Costume Parade followed by some trick-or-treating in Camp Snoopy.
+Camp Spooky at Canada's Wonderland, Saturdays and Sundays September 29 - October 28, is a fun, not-so-scary, daytime event for younger kids.
+Kids can enjoy Planet Snoopy and Kidzville rides as well as Halloween-themed activities including Spirit Manor (inhabited by friendly characters), Linus' Pumpkin Patch, the Enchanted Garden Maze, Peppermint Patty's Hay Bale Maze, and Pigpen's Foam Pit.
+It's also another great opportunity to dress up and participate in some trick-or-treating.

 Halloween Haunt, on the other hand, is most definitely scary and not intended for children under the age of 13.
-This is a special ticketed event which takes place from 7pm - midnight on select nights in October and is best described as terrifying.
-On the agenda are horrifying mazes, scare zones, over 700 roaming monsters, Zombies 4D, and Fright Lane as well as the standard thrill rides and roller coasters.
+This is a special ticketed event which takes place after dark on select nights September 29 - October 31 and is best described as terrifying.
+On the agenda are horrifying haunted mazes, scare zones, and live shows as well as the standard thrill rides and roller coasters.
 For teens and adults who want to have the daylights scared out of them, Halloween Haunt is the place to be.

-This Halloween the Bata Shoe Museum is hosting a spooktacular weekend of family fun on October 24 and 25th.
-Kids in costume get in free and can decorate Halloween cookies, make crafts and more.
+This Halloween the Bata Shoe Museum is hosting a spooktacular weekend of family fun on October 27 and 28th.
+Kids in costume get in free and can decorate Halloween cookies, make crafts and play ISpy in the galleries.

 Many of the pumpkin farms in the Greater Toronto Area also have Halloween-themed activities that are perfect for younger kids.
 One of our favourites is Springridge Farm in Milton, west of Toronto, where the annual Harvest Festival runs from late September through to the weekend before Halloween.
 Families can enjoy wagon rides, the Fun Farm Yard, a giant corn trail, the spooky Boo Barn and pick out the best pumpkin to carve into a scary Jack-o-Lantern.